Lommix/godot.nvim/README.md

 # Plans
 - run-to-cursor in debug mode
-- pre-build configs for treesitter, lsp and external-editor shell scripts.
+- pre-build configs for treesitter, lsp and external-editor shell scripts
-- might work with mono version.
-I think its the same cli. (currenlty checks for ".gd" file)
+- mono support

 This is my first nvim plugin, any help offered is appreciated.
 I plan on working with godot and nvim for a long time to come.